idiap/buslr/README.md

-# Build system for Speech and Language Research
+# Build System for Learning Research

 ## Overview

-BuSLR knows about various packages that are useful for speech and language processing, and how to go get them and build them.
+BuSLR knows about various packages that are useful for machine learning (originally speech and language processing), and how to go get them and build them.
 BuSLR supports two build
 systems:

  - One is built around [cmake](https://cmake.org)'s